hapifhir/org.hl7.fhir.validator-wrapper/README.md

 There are three possible ways this jar can be utilized:
 #### As a full-stack hosted server:
 Execute the jar by providing the argument `'-startServer'`.
 This boots the Ktor validation back end and KotlinJS front-end.
-Refer to the application.conf file in the resources directory to view the different deployment flavours available.
+Refer to the `jvmMain/resources/application.conf` file in the resources directory to view the different deployment flavours available.
 These deployment types can be set through the environment variable `ENVIRONMENT`.
 If no such environment variable is set, the application will default to a `dev` type deployment.